Authorization Letter to Collect Documents from Bank

 An authorization letter is a professionally written document that grants another party (referred to as an agent) the legal authority to collect specific documents or information on your behalf from a bank.

 This letter is commonly used when you cannot personally visit the bank due to factors such as distance, time constraints, medical issues, or other work and personal commitments.
 It can delegate the responsibility to collect documents or authorize transactions as per the bank’s policies.
-This letter serves as formal proof that you have given permission to another person to undertake this task.
+This letter serves as formal proof that you have permitted another person to undertake this task.

 10 Key Components of an Authorization Letter

 A letter of authority provides a structured means to convey authorization to both the designated agent and the bank.
-To achieve this, there are essential components that must appear within the structure of an authorization letter.
+To achieve this, there are essential components that must appear within the structure of the letter.

 Below, we outline the fundamental components that must be incorporated within such a letter: